 I didn’t want to hurt him.
 How mental is that?!
-The abusee not wanting to hurt the feelings of their oppressor.
+The abused person not wanting to hurt the feelings of their oppressor.
 That just goes to show you how deep the trauma bond really goes.

 I was also regularly suffering abuse amnesia.
-In the moments where he was a nightmare, I’d really despise him.
-Even now I hesitate to use the word ‘hate.’
-But in those moments, I couldn’t stand the guy.
+In the moments when he was a nightmare, I’d really despise him.
 He was ugly, nasty and vindictive.
-I’d wonder, “why the hell am I with him?
+I’d wonder, “Why the hell am I with him?
 How did I end up with someone like this?”

 But then he’d manipulate his way out of every shitty little thing that he’d said or done – and he was bloody good at it, too.
 I genuinely believed his apologies, which I now know were all fake.

-I just wanted things to be calm again, so I’d put the crappiness behind me and move on.
-It’s the only way to deal with a narcissist.
-You don’t want to get into another argument with them, because you always end up bamboozled and coming out worse off.
+I just wanted things to be calm again in order to relieve my crippling anxiety, so I’d put the crappiness behind me and move on.
+It was the only way to deal with him and still be able to survive.

 Then there’s the added layer of me defending or hiding his behaviour from others, because I was ashamed to have someone treat me that way.
 I’m not the type of person to complain about something unless I’m willing to do something about it.

-Therefore I didn’t go and complain about him to my friends or family, because then I’d have to face the reality of ‘should I stay, or should I go?’
-I wasn’t ready for that yet.
+Therefore I didn’t go and complain about him to my friends or family, because then I’d have to face the reality of “Should I stay, or should I go?”
+I just wasn’t ready for that yet.

 Every, single circumstance when dealing with narcissism is so different.

-If you know that you’re dealing with a narcissist, you might be weighing up whether you should stay in the relationship, or should you cut your losses and go.
+If you know that you’re dealing with a narcissist, you might be weighing up whether you should stay in the relationship, or if you cut your losses and go.